emmt/ArrayTools.jl/README.md

 ### Array-like objects with attributes

-As a working example of custom array-like objects, the `ArrayTools` package provides `AttributeArray` objects which store values like arrays but also have attributes stored in a dictionary.
+As a working example of custom array-like objects, the `ArrayTools` package provides `AttributeArray{T,N,K,V}` objects which store values like arrays but also have attributes stored in a dictionary.
+Here the parameters are `T` the element type of the values in the array part, `N` the number of dimensions of the array part, `K` the type of the attribute keys and `V` the type of the attributes values.
 To build such an object, you can do:

 ```julia
 using ArrayTools